singh1114/best/_posts/2020-04-12-beginners-guide-to-classification-decision-trees-sklearn.md

 ## Information Gain in classification trees

-This is the amount of value gained for a given set `S` when some feature `A` is selected as a node of the tree.
+This is the amount of entropy gained for a given set `S` when some feature `A` is selected as a node of the tree.

 While selecting any node for the tree generation we want to maximize the Information Gain at that given point.